Junior Golfers: Does It Matter Where You Live?

 Youth Football Players

 The best high school football players, based on data computations by MaxPreps, are concentrated primarily in Florida, Texas, Georgia, and Alabama.
-Heisman trophy winners for the past 11 years (2010-2021) have come from high schools in Texas (4), Florida (2), Georgia (1), Alabama (1), Louisiana (1).
-Hawaii (1) and Ohio (1).
+Heisman trophy winners for the past 10 years (2015-2024) have come from high schools in Texas (2), Florida (2), California (2), Georgia (1), Washington DC (1), Louisiana (1). and Ohio (1).

 Youth Tennis Players